mapbox/mapbox-upload/README.md

     if (err) throw err;

     task.once('end', function() {
-        // Upload has completed but likely queued for processing and not necessarily available on Mapbox.
+        // Upload has completed but is likely queued for processing and not yet available on Mapbox.
     });

 });